labgem/microscope-user-doc/docs/content/mage/info.rst

 Essential genes
 ===============

-This menu indicates BLAST hit for the current Genomic Object against the essential gene database for gene with "essential" status.
+This menu gives BLAST hits for the current Genomic Object against the essential gene database for genes with "essential" status.

-This dataset come from `Database of Essential Genes (DEG) <http://www.essentialgene.org/>`_ .
+This dataset comes from `Database of Essential Genes (DEG) <http://www.essentialgene.org/>`_ .
 DEG hosts records of currently available essential genomic elements, such as protein-coding genes and non-coding RNAs, among bacteria, archaea and eukaryotes.
 Essential genes in a bacterium constitute a minimal genome, forming a set of functional modules, which play key roles in the emerging field, synthetic biology.
 DEG database has been improved with data from Acinetobacter baylyi ADP1 and Neisseria meningitidis 8013, two highly curated genome in MicroScope.

 **Reference**: `Hao Luo, Yan Lin, Feng Gao, Chun-Ting Zhang and Ren Zhang, (2014) DEG 10, an update of the Database of Essential Genes that includes both protein-coding genes and non-coding genomic elements.
 Nucleic Acids Research 42, D574-D580. <https://dx.doi.org/10.1093%2Fnar%2Fgkt1131>`_